Yassmin Abdel-Magied: Post-relocation career (2018–present)

 Since the 2021 Sudanese coup d'état, she has frequently appeared as a media commentator on Sudanese political events, on channels such as Al-Jazeera English and TRT world.

-In March 2022, she was announced as a runner up for Riz Ahmed's inaugural Pillars Fund fellowship.
+She started dedicating most of her writing on Substack to Sudan.

 In May 2022, she published a collection of essays entitled Talking About a Revolution.
 It is divided into two sections, "The Private and Public Self", and "Systems and Society", with all of the writings linked by a broad interpretation of the term "revolution".
 She spoke about the book in conversation with Sisonke Msimang via live video at the Sydney Writers Festival on 21 May, and also appeared on ABC News Breakfast.
 In one of the essays, she writes about considering giving up her Australian citizenship, partly because she has "a real issue with the broader system of borders and citizenship and the way that inequality is baked into the nation-state"; she wanted to provoke reflection on the question "what does it mean to have an Australian citizenship?".
 She said she had built a life in London that she was happy with.

 In February 2024, ITV Academy selected her as a writer for Emmerdale, along with Oneikah Campbell, as part of their "Original Voices" initiative.
 This is a paid placement alongside the scriptwriters for 12 weeks.

+She has been a frequent contributor to The New Arab magazine.

+Her first novel for adults, titled At Sea, was published on 2 June 2026.
+It is a thriller, centred on Zainab, a Muslim woman working on an offshore oil rig recently appointed as drilling operations leader of an all-male team, who discovers a potentially dangerous issue with the rig.